JoonasHe/JoonasHe/README.md

-- The first line committed
 - 👋 Hi, I’m @JoonasHe
-- 👀 I’m interested in modern Javascript development
+- 👀 I’m interested in a lot of things
-- 🌱 I’m currently learning Angular (I guess)
+- 🌱 I’m currently learning stuff & things
-- 💞️ I’m looking to collaborate on very little, atm
+- 💞️ I’m looking to collab-- no, not really
 - 📫 How to reach me - you'll find a way
-- another addition here

 <!---
 JoonasHe/JoonasHe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.